 It’s also possible that you’ll be able to find a position in the same field you were working in back home.
 For example, if you are a yoga instructor back home there’s nothing stopping you from doing the same while you are studying abroad…

 Here is a small list of websites from agencies that can help you.
-But I also suggest you to look for exchange study agencies in your home country:
+But I also suggest you look for exchange study agencies in your home country:

 - Relatively easy way to get a (student) visa